shema1/Foundation-page/README.md

 # foundation-page
-This is landing page layout - Foundation
+This is landing page layout - Foundation.
-Supports: desktop version (up to 1440px)
+Supports: desktop version (up to 1440px),
           mobile versions (down to 1399px)

 # Preview: